 AVG, meanwhile, offers a single antivirus app with better optimization tools, but accessing its full suite of features requires downloading multiple additional apps.

-Below, I’ve broken down the other key distinctions between Avast and AVG to help you decide which antivirus best fits your needs.
+Below, I’ve broken down the key distinctions between Avast and AVG to help you decide which antivirus best fits your needs.

 Short on Time?
-Avast vs. AVG 2024 — Final Verdict:
+Avast vs. AVG 2025 — Final Verdict:

 AVG offers good malware protection and system optimization tools.
 If you’re looking for an antivirus that boosts your PC’s performance while providing excellent online security, AVG is the better option.